 2. The temples are very beautiful

-In Luang Prabang, the most sacred Laotian tradition takes place daily.
+In Luang Prabang, alms giving ceremony is the most sacred Laotian tradition takes place daily.
 Hundreds of Buddhist monks from all the temples in the city start, at 6am, in perfect tranquility, in a ceremony that takes place along the main streets of the city and collects daily food from people who want to help them : cooked rice or packed cookies.

 4.The prices are acceptable